HDFGroup/h5serv/docs/DatasetOps/POST_Value.rst

 Description
 ===========
-Gets values of a data for a given point selection.
+Gets values of a data for a given point selection (provided in the body of the request).

 Requests
 ========